List of NCIS characters: E.J. Barrett

 E.J. and her team are ambushed by the P2P at the end of "Swan Song".
 Her team members Gayne Levin and Simon Cade are shot and Levin is killed.
 E.J. survives, but is left in the trunk of a car.
 After being rescued by Gibbs, she is taken hostage by the P2P but is again rescued by Gibbs.
 E.J. then gives up her post at NCIS, but not before removing a little microchip from Levin's arm.
 Gibbs leaves the door open for her, having finally warmed to her.
 At the end of season eight, DiNozzo is tasked with dealing with an agent who is selling top-secret information.
 In the season nine premiere, "Nature of the Beast", Tony stops E.J. from running away with the microchip.
 E.J. then reveals that Levin asked her to bring the microchip to Navy Captain Felix Wright if anything happened to him.

-However, the captain was murdered and E.J. and Tony are targeted by an unknown killer.
+However, the captain is subsequently murdered and E.J. and Tony are targeted by an unknown killer.
 They turn to Gibbs for help and E.J. says that she does not know what is on the microchip.
 She meets with her team member Simon Cade in an alley.
 DiNozzo steps in and wants to arrest Cade, and reveals that he was the agent selling top-secret information.
 However, Cade knows nothing about it and all three realize that they have been used.
 They then get shot, Cade fatally, E.J. in the stomach and Tony in his shoulder.